old-school-kid/Warehouse-management/README.md

 Blockchain was used for food-supply management, and finding where food comes from

 ## To run on your machine

-Run the following commands in the command line:
+download the saved models (only few have been provided for testing purpose directly in the repo) Run the following commands in the command line:
 ```
 git clone https://github.com/old-school-kid/Warehouse-management.git